How to Install Firefox on Raspberry Pi? (Latest Version)

 Conclusion

-That’s it, you now know how to install Firefox on your Raspberry Pi.
+Congrats!
+You now know how to get Firefox on your Raspberry Pi.
 You know the differences between Firefox ESR and Firefox RR, and how to install each one.

 I hope this tutorial was useful for you.
-If it’s the case, feel free to share it on your favorite social media, it helps me a lot.
+If it’s the case, feel free to share it on your social media—your support helps me a lot.

 By the way, Firefox is not necessarily the best browser for your Raspberry Pi (click on the link to read my comparison with the other options, I tested 5 of them on mine so you don’t have to).